elizastarr/elizastarr.com/content/about.md

 draft: false
 ---

-I'm Eliza Starr, data science doer.
+I'm Eliza Starr, an aspiring data scientist.

 I study data science and computer science at the College of Charleston in South Carolina, USA.